 The National SENCo Award is a masters level course that is statutory for all SENDCo's appointed newly to the role since September 2008.
-Mrs Borrell (SENDCO) achieved this award in 2014.
+Miss Smith (SENDCO) is working towards the qualification and started in November 2023.
+Miss Smith has also achieved a degree in Education studies and special educational needs, disability and inclusion.